multi-build/multibuild/README.rst

 See ``travis_osx_steps.sh`` to review source order.

-The macOS build / test and phase are on the macOS VM started by Travis CI.
-Therefore any environment variable defined in the ``.travis.yml`` or bash shell scripts listed above are available for your build and test.
+The macOS build / test phases run on the macOS VM started by Travis CI, Therefore any environment variable defined in the ``.travis.yml`` or bash shell scripts listed above are available for your build and test.

+Note that macOS builds may be targetted either at macOS 10.6 and above (dual arch 32/64b) or macOS 10.9 and above (64b only), depending on the value of the environment variable `MB_PYTHON_OSX_VER`.
+These depend on the corresponding build of python from https://www.python.org/downloads/mac-osx/.
+Versions of python older than 3.6.5 and 2.7.15 don't have 10.9 / 64-bit only
+installers available.

 The ``build_wheel`` function builds the wheel, and the ``install_run`` function installs the wheel and tests it.
 Look in ``common_utils.sh`` for